bug400/asm71/README.rst

 Get Started
 ===========
-To compile ASM71 you need the Free Pascal Compiler: http://www.freepascal.org for the destination platform and compile the asm71.pas source file.
+To compile ASM71 you need the Free Pascal Compiler: http://www.freepascal.org for the destination platform.
+See INSTALL for further details.